Cavaliers' Tristan Thompson suspended 25 games for violating NBA's drug policy with positive tests

 According to the league, the 32-year-old Thompson tested positive for ibutamoren, a growth hormone, and SARM LGD-4033, commonly used by body builders and weight lifters for muscle enhancement.

-Thompson will begin serving his suspension Wednesday when the Cavs play the first of two games in three days at Milwaukee.
+Thompson will begin serving his suspension Wednesday when the Cavs, who have won eight straight games, play the first of two in three days at Milwaukee.

 There was no immediate comment from Thompson or the Cavs.